JPL Braces for New Layoffs as Scientists Face "Double Hit" After Wildfire Devastation

 JPL's long history of achievements—from the Viking and Voyager missions of the 1970s to recent Mars rovers and the Europa Clipper mission—faces an uncertain future.
 As a federally funded research center managed by Caltech rather than NASA directly, JPL occupies a unique position that may offer some insulation from government shutdowns but leaves it vulnerable to NASA budget decisions.

-Whether October's cuts fulfill Leshin's earlier promise of stabilization or mark another step in JPL's downsizing remains unclear.
+Whether October's cuts fulfill former director Leshin's earlier promise of stabilization or mark another step in JPL's downsizing remains unclear.
 What is certain: hundreds of scientists who've dedicated careers to exploring the cosmos now face their own uncertain futures.

 Sources